youngmin-jin/multi-class-classification-keras-autokeras-comparison/update.md

 # 051123
 Jin)
-- s1, s2, s3, t1, t2-a, t3, i1, and i3 are completed (the results are uploaded below)
+- All the models except for t2-b are completed (the results are uploaded below)
-- i2 is running
 - t2-b is planned to be developed using BERT

 <br/>